-Piazza The course uses Piazza as online forum for announcements and discussions.
-Remember to sign up for the course on Piazza, otherwise you might miss important information.
-Do not use Piazza for discussing solutions to mandatory exercises (see collaboration policy).
+DTU Learn The course uses DTU Learn as online forum for announcements and discussions.
+It is also here you hand in your mandatory exercises.
+Remember to set up notifications on DTU Learn, otherwise you might miss important information.
+Do not use DTU Learn for discussing solutions to mandatory exercises (see collaboration policy).